 This Week’s Program:

-Join the Squam Lakes Association on Wednesday, November 13th for a fall hike up to the Red Hill historic fire tower summit via the Teedie and Eagle Cliff trails.
-Our hike, which will be a little over 4 miles, begins at 9:00 AM at the Teedie Trail trailhead (located on a gravel driveway, next to a private tennis court on Bean Road, at the Sandwich and Moultonborough town line).
+Join the Squam Lakes Association on Wednesday, December 4th for a hike (possibly snowshoe) up to the Red Hill historic fire tower summit via the Teedie and Eagle Cliff trails.
+Our hike, which will be a little over 4 miles, will begin at Teedie Trail trailhead (located on a gravel driveway, next to a private tennis court on Bean Road, at the Sandwich and Moultonborough town line).
+Participants will meet at the SLA headquarters at 9 am and carpool to the trailhead.
 We’ll start up Teedie Trail and continue on to Eagle Cliff Trail when they merge about 0.5 miles in.
-At that point, we’ll continue up Red Eagle Trail for 1.5 miles until we reach the Red Hill fire tower summit where we’ll take a break to enjoy the view and eat lunch.
-After lunch, we will head back to the Teedie Trail Trailhead and expect to wrap up around 1:00 PM.
-Hikers should be prepared with cold-weather hiking gear (lots of layers and extra socks/shirts/hats/etc), as well as water, snacks, and a packed lunch.
+At that point, we’ll continue up the Eagle Cliff Trail for 1.5 miles until we reach the Red Hill fire tower summit, where we’ll take a break to enjoy the view and eat lunch.
+After lunch, we will head back to the Teedie Trail trailhead and return to SLA headquarters.
+We expect to wrap up around 2:00 PM.
+Hikers should be prepared with cold-weather hiking gear (lots of layers and extra socks/shirts/hats/microspikes/etc), as well as water, snacks, and a packed lunch.